smrutichan/Chest_XRay_CNN_Classification/README.md

-# Chest X-ray Classification using CNN
+# Chest X-ray Classification using CNN Model

 This project is a Convolutional Neural Network (CNN)–based system built to classify chest X-ray images into three categories: